Starwood European Real Estate Finance Ltd (SWEF)

 Share Price performance

-The Company's shares closed on 31 March 2022 at a quarter high of 96.8 pence, resulting in a share price total return for the first three months of 2022 of 4.5%.
-As at 31 March 2022, the discount to NAV stood at 6.1 per cent, with an average discount to NAV of 7.2 per cent over the quarter.
+During the fourth quarter of 2021, the Company's share price total return of -2.7 per cent resulted in a share price total return for 2021 of 11.1%, with the share price trading between 93.3 pence and 98.8 pence and ending the quarter at 94.0 pence.
+As at 31 December 2021, the discount to NAV stood at 8.8 per cent, with an average discount to NAV of 6.7 per cent over the quarter, a further narrowing of the discount to NAV, from an average of 7.0 per cent in the previous quarter.
 The Board, the Investment Manager and Adviser continue to believe that the shares represent attractive value at this level.

-Note: the 31 March 2022 discount to NAV is based off the current 31 March 2022 NAV as reported in this factsheet.
-All average discounts to NAV are calculated as the latest cum-dividend NAV available in the market on a given day, adjusted for any dividend payments from the ex-dividend date onwards.
+Note: the 31 December 2021 discount to NAV is based off the current 31 December NAV as reported in this factsheet.
+All average discounts to NAV are calculated as the latest cum-dividend NAV available in the market on a given day, adjusted for any dividend payments from the ex-dividend date onwards

 For further information, please contact: